 is a haven for wildlife; the Samaria and Imbros Gorges will test the more intrepid explorers.
 Argiroupolis has Roman tombs and mosaics surrounded by small waterfalls; daily expeditions to varied archaeological sites can be made.

-Many of the villages specialise in individual crafts: traditional furniture makers, bell makers, silk cooperatives, basket makers, glassblowers and lace makers.
+Many of the villages specialise in individual crafts: traditional furniture makers, basket makers, glassblowers and lace makers.